Shopify/react-native-performance/CONTRIBUTING.md

 The `package.json` file contains various scripts for common tasks:

-- `yarn bootstrap`: setup project by installing all dependencies and pods.
+- `yarn up`: setup project by installing all dependencies and pods.
 - `yarn typescript`: type-check files with TypeScript.
 - `yarn lint`/`yarn lint --fix`: lint files with ESLint/try to fix lint issues.
 - `yarn flightcheck`: check types, linting, and tests all together.